5 Tips for Making Mocktails at Home

 In a mocktail, citrus and sweeteners are the base of your drink.
 To strike the right balance of a real cocktail, you'll want to experiment with these flavor profiles:

 Agave: Agave is my go-to sweetener because it mixes easily, tastes great, and requires little effort on my part.
-It's also a low-glycemic option, and I don't really know what that means but if that's important to you then you've found your sweetener!
+It's also a low-glycemic option.

 Honey/Honey syrup: Straight-up honey is really tricky to use in your drinks because it doesn't mix well and it gets really clumpy when it touches ice.
 The thickness means you'll have to shake it until your arms fall off, which I'm not about.
 So if you want the flavor of honey, I suggest honey syrup which you make the same way as simple syrup but with honey instead of sugar.